ppy/osu-wiki/wiki/Community/Projects/rajio/en.md

 ## Service

-The way rajio functioned mirrors that of a contemporary Discord music bots such as [Ayana](https://ayana.io/) and [FredBoat](https://fredboat.com/).
+The way rajio functioned mirrors that of contemporary Discord music bots such as [Ayana](https://ayana.io/) and [FredBoat](https://fredboat.com/).
 Upon visiting the website, users could search for songs from peppy's personal music database to be added into the radio's queue — this database was estimated to be around ~400 GB in size, mostly comprising of J-pop/anime/video game songs.[^rajio-database-ref]

 As rajio didn't support fetching songs from external sources such as [YouTube](https://www.youtube.com/), it was not possible to add songs that were not in the database into the queue.
 Due to its technical limitations, the service was only able to handle 6 concurrent users at a time.